aslamzeb/travelagency-chatbot/README.md

 ## 🚀 Getting Started

 1. Clone or download the repository
-2. Place a plane image named `plane.png` in the same folder
-3. Open `index.html` in any browser
+2. Open `index.html` in any browser
-4. Enjoy chatting and testing the flow
+3. Enjoy chatting and testing the flow

 ---